 Some people ask whether a visitors visa for the U.S. can really be sponsored.

-Since 1999, immihelp®.com has provided excellent, comprehensive and detailed information about how the relatives living in the U.S. can show the they are willing to financially help when their relatives visit the U.S. who are unable to take care of their expenses for the U.S. trip themselves.
+Since 1999, immihelp®.com has provided excellent, comprehensive, and detailed information about how people living in the U.S. can show that they are willing to financially help when their relatives visit the U.S. These relatives may be unable to take care of their expenses for the U.S. trip themselves.
 Hundreds of thousands of people have benefited from such information.

 However, recently, a few people on various immigration discussion forums have been spreading the word that visitors visa can never be sponsored and visitors visa is always self-sponsored.
 They additionally maintain that if the visitor can not take care of the trip expenses himself/herself, they should not be allowed to visit the U.S.